Illumina/agg/README.md

 agg: a utility for aggregating gvcfs.
 This software is not commercially supported.

 Copyright (c) 2015, Illumina, Inc. All rights reserved.

-See LICENSE.pdf for further details.
+The agg source code is provided under the [GPLv3 license] (LICENSE).

 ####Summary